abirkel/pia-nm/README.md

 ---

 **Note**: This tool is not affiliated with Private Internet Access.
-It is a community project to improve VPN usability on immutable Linux distributions.
+It is a community project created with immutable Linux distributions in mind, but works on any Linux system with NetworkManager and systemd.